yetanotherbhai/target.en/help/c_seting_up_target/c_implementing_target/c_target-requirements/r_supported_browsers.md

 For [!DNL  at.js] implementations, Target displays default content in earlier versions of Internet Explorer and possibly in earlier versions of the above-listed browsers.
 For [!DNL  mbox.js] implementations, Target tries to render content but might not be successful.

-Target displays default content in browsers not listed above and in browsers using [ quirks mode ](https://en.wikipedia.org/wiki/Quirks_mode). at.js requires a doctype that renders in standard mode, for example: ` &amp;lt;!DOCTYPE html&amp;gt;` .
+Target displays default content in browsers not listed above and in browsers using [ quirks mode ](https://en.wikipedia.org/wiki/Quirks_mode). at.js requires a doctype that renders in standard mode, for example: ` <!DOCTYPE html>` .

 >[!NOTE]